mitnk/cicada/README.md

 ## Completions

-Cicada currently only support simplifed completion.
-It uses YAML files to define two level completion.
+Path completion is available out of box.
+In addition to this, cicada also supports simplifed customized completion using YAML file.
 Put your completion files under `~/.cicada/completers/`.
-And the completion files look like this:
+The completion files look like this:

 ```
 $ ls ~/.cicada/completers/